Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much does a postsecondary education institution bond cost in New Mexico?

 The State of New Mexico Higher Education Department requires private postsecondary education institutions to be bonded.
 For in-state institutions, the required bond amount cannot be less than $5,000 or more than 20% of the anticipated gross annual tuition.
 Out-of-state institution bond amounts cannot be less than $10,000 or more than $25,000.
-The amount an institution pays for their bond is subject to underwriting, which means the cost of an applicant’s bond is based on a review of his or her personal credit report.
+The amount an institution pays for its bond is subject to underwriting, which means the cost of an applicant’s bond is based on a review of his or her personal credit report.

 Prior to contacting SuretyBonds.com, you will need to the following information on hand: